-I love expensive office chairs, but with interest rates and inflation spikes of 2023, I’m not about to part ways with, for example, a Herman Miller Aeron that costs an eyewatering 6.5 times as much as the Sihoo M57.
+I love expensive office chairs, but with the recent cost of living and inflation spikes, I’m not sure many people are ready to invest in something like a Herman Miller Aeron (which costs an eye-watering 6.5 times as much as the Sihoo M57).

-To help you choose a recession-friendly chair, I ordered an M57 on Amazon.
-It arrived 3 days later, and I used it for 2 weeks before writing this review.
+To help you choose an economic downturn-friendly chair, I ordered an M57 on Amazon.
+It arrived 3 days later, and I used it for 4 weeks before writing this review.

 Let’s find out.